Welcome to today's edition of the Rush 24-7 podcast.

 And there's much more detail to this.

-Everything that I am going to say uh down the road here on the program today basically will be to explain how McClatchy learned this.
+Everything that I am going to say down the road here on the program today basically will be to explain how McClatchy learned this.

-Uh it involves the the CIA.
+It involves the CIA.

 The CIA knew within 24 hours that it was a militant attack, that there was no video, there was no spontaneous demonstration.